donabrams/react-style-guide/readme.md

 Props are:

-* Never modified by the component itself (directly)
+* never modified by the component itself (directly)
-* Are set and modified by the parent
+* set and modified by the parent

-State is:
+State should:

-* Set by the component
+* be set by the component
-* Never set by an external source
+* never set by an external source
-* Never determined by props (exception: if a prop is explicitly an initial state i.e. ```<Foo initialCount=3/>```)
+* only be determined by props if a prop is explicitly an initial state i.e. ```<Foo initialCount=3/>```
-* Should be kept as high up in the component hierarchy as reasonable
+* be kept as high up in the component hierarchy as reasonable
-* Never duplicated or kept "in sync" among siblings.
+* never be duplicated or kept "in sync" between siblings

 Derived properties should be moved into a component method (and memoized if needed/possible).

 Given this:
 ```
   propTypes: {
-      initialList: React.PropTypes.arrayOf(React.PropTypes.string).required
+      myList: React.PropTypes.arrayOf(React.PropTypes.string).required
   },
   getInitialState: function() {
       return {
           title: 'WAT',
-          filterString: '',
+          filterString: ''
-          myList: this.props.initialList.slice(0);
       }
   },
   ...